Raël: Plagiarism

 In recent years, many ex-Raëlians have accused Vorilhon of plagiarism.
 They have compared numerous passages from his books with those of author Jean Sendy.
 Raëlian concepts such as chemical education, infinity, geniocracy, and others are all found in Sendy's books.
 Most of Raël's book Sensual Meditation is said to have been derived from the Silva 'Mind Control' Method, which was allegedly taught to him by ex-level-5 guide of the Canadian Raelian Movement, Jean-Denis Saint-Cyr.

-In her book Raël, Thief of Souls: Biography of a Liar (Raël, Voleur d'âmes : Biographie d'un menteur), Maryse Péloquin provides the result of her ten years of research into Vorilhon and his movement, with compelling evidence to support the conclusion that Raël has taken concepts and often paraphrased full paragraphs from other UFO and ancient astronaut authors of the 1950s, 1960s, and early 1970s, such as Sendy, Brinsley Le Poer Trench, and Robert Charroux.
+In her book Raël, Thief of Souls: Biography of a Liar (Raël, Voleur d'âmes : Biographie d'un menteur), Maryse Péloquin provides the result of her ten years of research into Vorilhon and his movement, with evidence to support the conclusion that Raël has copied concepts from, and often paraphrased full paragraphs from, other UFO and ancient astronaut authors of the 1950s, 1960s, and early 1970s, such as Sendy, Brinsley Trench, and Robert Charroux.
 In her book, the dialogue of Raël's "encounter with an ET" is shown to closely resemble that of "contactee" George Adamski, who claimed that he had an encounter on 13 December 1952.

 Much of the Raëlian philosophy also closely matches that of Osho.
 The white costume Raël wears closely resembles one that Osho was known to have worn.